For contact details and more information about services offered by this hospital, visit the National Health Services Directory.

 This table explores on the number of hospital admissions between 2011–12 and 2016–17.
 Data is presented by measure (number of admissions and care type).
 Hospital-level data is available.

-This section presents information on Newborn care provided for 2019–20.
+This section presents information on Newborn care provided for 2020–21.
 Newborns receiving care may have both ‘qualified’ and ‘unqualified’ days.
-Refer to ‘More information about the data’ section below for definitions on qualified and unqualified care.
+Refer to ‘More information about the data’ section below for definitions of qualified and unqualified care.

-Overall, 95% of hospitalisations for newborn care had a separation mode of Discharged home—these hospitalisations include newborn care without qualified days and those with at least one qualified days, or a combination of the two.
+Overall, almost all (95%) hospitalisations for newborn care were Discharged home—these hospitalisations include newborn care without qualified days and those with at least one qualified day, or a combination of the two.

 Palliative care is defined as care in which the primary clinical purpose or treatment goal is optimisation of the quality of life of a patient with an active and advanced life-limiting illness.